-Broadband availability has become the single most important requirement for change in West Virginia's health care system.
-It is the conduit for enhanced and timely communications between doctors, doctors and patients, doctors and pharmacists and other health care providers.
-It facilitates the provision of medical care to unserved and underserved populations through remote diagnosis, treatment, monitoring, and consultations with specialists through telemedicine.
-Rather than delaying treatment, broadband allows providers to communicate with other providers to facilitate health care interventions and timely treatments in areas lacking advanced diagnostic capabilities and specialty services.
+Broadband availability has become one of the most important requirements for change in West Virginia's health care system.
+It is the conduit for enhanced and timely communication between doctors, doctors and patients, doctors and pharmacists and other health care providers.
+It facilitates the provision of medical care to un-served and under-served populations through remote diagnosis, treatment, monitoring, and consultations with specialists through telemedicine.
+Rather than delaying treatment, broadband is the conduit for providers to communicate with other providers to facilitate health care interventions and well-timed treatments in areas lacking advanced diagnostic capabilities and specialty services.